-Additionally, the bill specifies that it will take effect 90 days after being enacted into law, but only if Senate Bill No. 154 of the 103rd Legislature is also enacted.
+Additionally, the bill establishes that it will take effect 90 days after being enacted into law, but only if Senate Bill No. 154 of the 103rd Legislature is also enacted.
 This conditional enactment ensures that the changes made by this bill are aligned with other legislative actions regarding health and safety regulations.

-Statutes affected: Substitute (S-2): 777.13
+Substitute (S-2): 777.13

 Senate Introduced Bill: 777.13